ddhhm/Falcon-130-Build/README.md

 # Falcon-130-Build

+Note: I have had a successful flight.  https://youtu.be/MfE_hjf2OHk

 Progress on my quadcopter based on the Falcon 130 frame

 I want to build my first true "drone".
 Basically, it's an RC model that I will fly with a Taranis radio and FatShark goggles.
 It will not have capabilities like a camera drone such as GPS navigation and cannot be controlled via my mobile phone, but it will be faster than a phantom and the Taranis has less latency than a mobile phone.